 Our Speakers

-David Chariandy (he/him) is a writer and critic.
+David Chariandy (he/him) is creative writer, scholar of Black and Canadian literatures, and Interim director of Caribbean Studies at the University of Toronto.
 Author of the novels Soucouyant and Brother, and the epistolary memoir I’ve Been Meaning To Tell You: A Letter To My Daughter, his books have been widely discussed, translated into a dozen languages, and awarded the Rogers Writers’ Trust Fiction Prize, the Toronto Book Prize, the Ethel Wilson Fiction Prize, and the Windham-Campbell Prize for Fiction.
 As a critic, he has contributed substantially to the field of Black Canadian literature through articles, book chapters, publishing initiatives, and co-edited special issues of journals.
 He is a member of the editorial board of Brick: A literary journal and a fellow of the Royal Society of Canada, Division of Arts.
 Professor Chariandy’s goals are to support creative writing, to organize cultural events bridging the public/academic divide, and to deepen space for the study of Black, Caribbean, and Canadian literatures.
 A specialist in prose forms, his recent writing projects confront auto-theory, ‘critical fabulation,’ and disjunction in diasporic narration.
 Having served on executive, steering, or advisory committees for the Writer’s Union of Canada, the Canada Council for the Arts, the Vancouver Public Library, the Public Lending Right Program, Broadview Press, and McClelland & Stewart Press, he remains multiply engaged in the rapidly shifting ecology of writing, publishing, and reading in Canada.

 Sophie McCall has been writing and thinking about collaboration for a long time but still has many questions about what it’s all about.
 She is a Scottish-descended settler scholar, forever learning and un-learning how to read, listen to, and engage with Indigenous stories.
 She feels fortunate to have participated in collaborative projects with Indigenous scholars, writers, and artists over the past many years—from co-writing, to co-editing, to working collectively to bring about much-needed institutional change at the university.
 She learned a lot from a series of workshops held by Warren Cariou in the 2010s in Winnipeg in developing the series, First Voices, First Texts, which aimed to reconnect communities with Indigenous texts that had gone out of print, and subsequently working with the family members of Mohawk writer and animal rights activist, Anahareo, in preparing a new edition of her life narrative, Devil in Deerskins (U Manitoba P 2014).
 She has written about collaboration in her book, First Person Plural: Aboriginal Storytelling and the Ethics of Collaboration (UBC P 2011), and with Métis artist Gabrielle L’Hirondelle Hill in the co-edited collection, The Land We Are: Artists and Writers Unsettle the Politics of Reconciliation (ARP Books 2015).
 With L’Hirondelle Hill, Cree-Métis scholar Deanna Reder, and settler scholar David Gaertner, she co-edited Read, Listen, Tell: Stories from Turtle Island (Wilfrid Laurier UP 2017).
 With Reder since 2017, she is the co-chair of the Indigenous Voices Awards (IVAs).